 Political contributions are made in a legal, ethical and transparent manner that we believe best represents the interests of our shareowners.
 All political and lobbying activities are conducted only with the prior approval of our Public Affairs department and in accordance with the terms of our policy.
 Senior management works with Public Affairs to focus our involvement at all levels of government on furthering our business objectives and our goal of protecting and enhancing shareowner value.
-The president of our Public Affairs to the Board of Directors and to our Nominating and Corporate Governance Committee.
+The president of our Public Affairs department reviews all UPS political and lobbying activities and regularly reports to the Board of Directors and to our Nominating and Corporate Governance Committee.